tsnellgrove/dark_castle3/doc/to_do.md

 TBD: no swearing in Dark Castle (with warning or else end of game)
 TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
 TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
-- introduce pre-built "warning" machine? use for 'go south', 'attack hedgehog', 'lift heavy rock', etc
+- DONE: introduce pre-built "warning" machine? use for 'go south', 'attack hedgehog', 'lift heavy rock', etc
 - does creature_state really have any value?
 Maybe build hedgehog before pulling the plug on this one
 - change hand from list to string
 - cursing => end of game (requires warning_mach and usniversal scope)
 - lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
 - game saves (requires file clean up?)
 - encumberance (post Burt as object?)
-	- DONE: de-dup warning and timer classes
-		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
-What now?
-		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children
-		- IDEA: WarnClass is simpler... so it should be the parent
-		- IDEA: Actually - how about a TrigDetectMixIn that is inherited by both WarnClass and MachineMixIn and only has trig_check method?
-		- IDEA: A MixIn of a MixIn seems over-complicated...
-		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
-		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion
 - implement carying capacity / container cappacity; Also carry restriction passages, etc..
 - move doc to modules?
 - org modules in directories?